Tamirucode/traditional-game/README.md

 ## Credits
    - Code
-      - From youtube tutorial to implement the python if statement code line 86 to do the game running round, code run inside that fuction and exit() code line 105 to close the game https://www.youtube.com/watch?v=3ppJt87QPNg
+      - From youtube tutorial to implement python if statement code line 86 to do the game running round, code run inside that fuction and exit() code line 105 to close the game. https://www.youtube.com/watch?v=3ppJt87QPNg
       - MDN web docs
       - love sandwiches